Skip to content

-[5 mins reading time]
+[4 mins reading time]

 [San Hi San: Mountains Hidden in Mountains]

-The group had travelled for three days, an old plane with heat belting out from plates in the fuselage, another that set them down in the wrong city, several cars, then horse and cart.
-They had crossed by the migration route of sayan steppe antelope, and there was the band of khöömei throat-singers standing by a white minibus.
+An old plane with heat belting out from plates in the fuselage, another that sets them down in the wrong city, several cars, a horse and cart.
+They pass along the migration routes of sayan antelope.
+Skirt a high blue lentic lake, the place of pike and strange fishes stranded in these Altai mountains.

 “Let all the people live well, let their work go well,